 - 1. Log in to the PingAccess administrative console - 2.
-Click Settings > Web Session - 3.
+Click Settings > Access > Web Sessions - 3.
 Either create a new web session or edit an existing web session - 4.
 In the Client ID field, enter the client name defined in PingFederate - 5.
 Enter the client secret associated with the specified Client ID - 6.
-Select Validate Session to enable the server-side session management feature - 7.
-Click SAVE
+Click the Advanced tab - 7.
+Select Validate Session to enable the server-side session management feature - 8.
+Click Save